iuseneovimBTW/Evilvim/README.md

 Dependencies: npm nodejs

-1. This step assumes you are in your home (default directory) directory. to check, Type `pwd` in your shell and if it returns `home/<USER>` where user is your username, if it does not return that, type `cd` to return to your home directory.
-(Don't worry you may remove the cloned repo from the home dir after you have installed evil.)
+1. This step assumes you are in your home directory.
+Type `cd` to return to your home directory.

 `$ git clone https://github.com/iuseneovimbtw/evilvim.git`